-USE ENOUGH VENTILATION or exhaust at the arc. or both. to

-your breathing zone and the general area.
+USE ENOUGH VENTILATION or exhaust at the arc, or both, to keep the fumes and gases from your breathing zone and the general area.

 IN A LARGE ROOM OR OUTDOORS, natural ventilation may be adequate if you keep your head out of the fumes (See below).